 2. No blocking or banning

-Certain websites that host content that an internet service provider does not agree with may be blocked.
+Certain websites that host content that an internet service provider disagrees with may be blocked.
 Similarly, the ISP may ban the use of certain websites or technologies.
 For example, AT&T banned the use of Wi-Fi routers before facing mass criticism.

 In the long term, such practices may limit the use of breakthrough technologies and innovation.
-At the same time, information costs increase for consumers who want access to websites that are blocked, reducing welfare.
-Therefore, net neutrality demands that legal content should not be blocked by the ISP, and that all content should be treated fairly.
+At the same time, information costs increase for consumers who want access to blocked websites, reducing welfare.
+Therefore, net neutrality demands that legal content should not be blocked by the ISP and that all content should be treated fairly.

 Factors For and Against Net Neutrality

 Proponents of net neutrality include software companies (e.g., Amazon), social networking companies (e.g., Facebook), and online streaming service providers (e.g., Netflix and Hulu), along with other net neutrality advocates.

 A crucial argument for net neutrality and equal access is that it allows small start-ups and seed-stage businesses to grow online, incentivizing individuals to innovate and create new products and companies.
 By charging higher prices, ISPs are constraining the growth of small innovative start-ups that cannot afford premium prices.

 For example, Facebook might not have replaced Myspace if it was charged high prices for a larger number of users.
 Similarly, Netflix might not have grown so much if it was constantly charged for better streaming quality.